shivaprasad2394/c/skillup_discussion.md

 	Address 3 specifies the address of Final Destination Address 4 specifies the address of original  source

-Physical layer:- based on the encryption/ multiplexing scheme we have various versions of 802.11 Such has  a,b,g,n in physical layer.
+**Physical layer**:- based on the encryption/ multiplexing scheme we have various versions of 802.11 Such has  a,b,g,n in physical layer.

 IEEE 802.
 11 versions is differentiated based on  encoding, speed, range e t c